cloudflare/pages-action/README.md

              directory: YOUR_ASSET_DIRECTORY
              # Optional: Enable this if you want to have GitHub Deployments triggered
              gitHubToken: ${{ secrets.GITHUB_TOKEN }}
+             # Optional: Set a branch name to override the current branch name
+             branch: YOUR_BRANCH_NAME
    ```

 1. Replace `YOUR_ACCOUNT_ID`, `YOUR_PROJECT_NAME` and `YOUR_ASSET_DIRECTORY` with the appropriate values to your Pages project.